-The answer to all of these is sometimes yes and sometimes no.
+The answer from a dedicated sciatica chiropractor to all of these is sometimes yes and sometimes no.

 There are no absolutes to stretching.
 Every body will react to stretches differently because we’ve all experienced different trauma and injury.
 Some of us are naturally more flexible.
 Some of us are naturally tight and look at the flexible types with admiration, when in reality, extreme flexibility is far more likely to lead to over-stretching and joint instability than inflexibility.